Posted February 18, 2021 in News

 🐾 Our indoor children’s play area remains closed.
 Face painting also remains closed until further notice.

-🐾 Food and dining options are limited.
+🐾 Food and dining options are limited and will be take away only upon initial reopening in relation to Government restrictions.
 All food at Colchester Zoo is freshly prepared on site by staff who will be in relevant PPE with their health checked daily so you can trust the food that you consume on a day out with us.

 🐾 Toilet facilities are available throughout the zoo but limited as we focus on keeping the open areas more thoroughly disinfected.